 You can’t change your loved one’s diagnosis, but there are things you can do to help them cope and stay healthy and safe for as long as possible.

-Learn about your loved one’s disease.
-Understanding what to expect can help you feel more confident and empowered to create a dementia care plan that fits your loved one’s needs and improves their quality of life.
+- Learn about your loved one’s disease.
+Understanding what to expect can help you feel more confident and empowered to create a dementia care plan that fits your aging relative’s needs and improves their quality of life.

-Seek medical treatment.
+- Seek medical treatment.
 There’s no cure for Alzheimer’s or dementia, but medications are available to help treat symptoms.
-Some drugs can help prevent the breakdown of connections between the brain cells responsible for memory, thinking, language, and judgment.
-Others prevent further damage to brain cells.
+Behavior management strategies and supportive therapies can also help ease symptoms and improve quality of life.
 Stay in close contact with your loved one’s doctor to discuss the right treatment for their disease.

-Find caregiving support.
+- Find support.
 You’re not alone.
 Joining a support group online or in person can help you find information, advice, encouragement, and connection with others who are sharing your experiences.

-Assess safety on the road.
+- Assess safety on the road.
 Is your loved one getting lost on familiar routes?
 Do they seem confused or have trouble following instructions?
 Drivers can lose focus as their cognitive function declines.
-Keep an eye on possible signs it’s time to stop driving.
+Keep an eye out for possible signs that it might be time to stop driving.

-Organize financial and legal matters.
+- Organize financial and legal matters.
 Encourage your loved one to organize legal and financial documents.
 Important documents — such as a list of bank accounts, tax returns, and vehicle titles — should be stored for easy access.
 This is a good time to prepare or update a will, living will, and financial and medical power of attorney.
-It may also be helpful to learn about the care your loved one may need in the future and how to pay for it.
 An elder law attorney or certified financial planner can help you and your loved one plan for essential legal and financial matters.

-Plan for the future.
+- Plan for the future.
 Your loved one will increasingly need more help.
-Establish support networks early on so they’re available to you as your parent’s disease progresses.
-Get help from other family members, look for home care or respite care, or learn about memory care communities, which offer around-the-clock supervision and care for seniors with dementia or other forms of memory loss.
+Establish support networks early on so they’re available to rely on as your parent’s disease progresses.
+Get help from other family members, look for home care or respite care, or learn about memory care communities.
+These specific communities offer round-the-clock supervision and care with specially trained staff for seniors with dementia or other forms of memory loss.

+Figuring out what to do when your parent is diagnosed with dementia or Alzheimer’s disease isn’t something you have to do alone.
 Contact our Senior Living Advisors (SLAs) for free support when planning for future dementia care.
-Our local SLAs are experts in memory care and senior living communities in your area.
-They will learn about your family’s unique needs to help you determine the right type of care for your loved one.
+Our SLAs are experts in memory care and senior living communities in your area.
+They will take the time to learn about your family’s unique needs to help you determine the right type of care for your loved one.